Sunday, March 2, 2025

 We need substantive helpful information.
 We need something with teeth that engages.

-One suggestion, a private Democrat's online discussion forum.
-The DNC could communicate directly with really interested voters; interested motivated Democrats could virtually meet and brainstorm and engage and network with likeminded.
+One suggestion, why not a private Democratic online discussion forum.
+The DNC could communicate directly with interested voters; create a platform to inform, engage, motivate and help us network directly with likeminded.

 Give us something to help build a little tangible feelings of solidarity.